AMA Code of Conduct and Anti-Harassment Policy

 - House of Delegates

-To help the American Medical Association (AMA) maintain dialogue that is relevant and respectful of the rights of others, you understand that when you submit comments, posts or images on this website, you will not:
+To help the American Medical Association (AMA) maintain dialogue that is relevant and respectful of the rights of others, you understand that when you submit comments, posts or images on AMA’s digital platforms, you will not:

 - Spread false and/or defamatory information.